-CMT is a common neuromuscular disorder affected 40 per 100,000 individuals.
+CMT is a common neuromuscular disorder affecting approximately 16 per 100,000 individuals overall (Theadom et al., 2019).
 Classical symptoms include slow, progressive distal muscle weakness, muscle atrophy, and sensory loss over time in the distal limbs.
 Electrodiagnostic testing has been used to classify CMT as demyelinating or axonal.
-One gene can result in multiple phenotypes, and all forms of inheritance have been reported.
-Over 50 genes have been associated with CMT.
+One gene variation can result in multiple phenotypes, and all forms of inheritance have been reported.
+Many genes have been associated with CMT.
 Traditional Sanger sequencing is cost-prohibitive in investigating all the genes associated with CMT, making targeted NGS an attractive option.
-In a pilot study of 22 unrelated Chinese CMT patients, the common PMP22 duplication was analyzed first, and found in eight.
-The remaining individuals underwent target NGS analysis of 44 genes.
-Genetic variants were classified using ACMG standards.
-Eleven patients were found to have a total of ten possible pathogenic variants, including seven previously reported variants.
-The three novel variants identified underwent functional testing, and two were found to be likely pathogenic and one likely benign.
-The authors concluded that NGS has the potential to make a more rapid and precise diagnosis for CMT patients and that functional analysis of novel variants is critical (Li et al., 2016).

 Examining the impact of targeted NGS panels on the molecular diagnosis of CMT disease in standard clinical practice and demonstrating the importance and limitations of the use of NGS related to the diagnosis of CMT was the focus of a retrospective study by Ceylan et al. (2023).
 Molecular techniques including multiplex ligation probe amplification (MLPA), NGS and WES were used to identify variations related to CMT disease.
 After molecular evaluation with MLPA, 25 of 64 individuals with suspected CMT disease (39%) were positively diagnosed.
 Duplication in PMP22 was seen in 14 participants and PMP22 deletion was seen in 11 participants.
-Fifty individuals had NGS with targeted gene panels specific to CMT and 36% had pathogenic or likely pathogenic variants.
+Fifty individuals had NGS with targeted gene panels specific to CMT and 36% of those had pathogenic or likely pathogenic variants.
 Lastly, five individuals with normal NGS results underwent WES; diagnostic yield for those who had WES was reported to be 80%.
-The authors determined that in this study, targeted NGS panel use was diagnostic in approximately one-third of participants after exclusion of PMP22 deletion along with genetic counseling and pedigree analysis and further study to uncover additional information related to the etiology of CMT.
+The authors determined that in this study, targeted NGS panel use was diagnostic in approximately one-third of participants after exclusion of PMP22 deletion/duplication assessment.
+They advocate for an algorithmic molecular approach for genetic evaluation along with genetic counseling and pedigree analysis and further study to uncover additional information related to the etiology of CMT.

 IPNs have been associated with a variety of genomic variants which include large duplication and/or deletion and repeat expansion; this has made molecular diagnosis difficult.
 In a large case series, Ando et al. (2022) sought to pinpoint genetic features in a group of Japanese individuals with IPNs.
 Clinical information was obtained for 2,695 individuals with IPN in Japan; no individuals with a finding of PMP22 CNV were included in this case series.
 Several technologies were used for genetic evaluation, including DNA microarrays, NGS-based gene panels, WES, CNV analysis and RFC1 repeat expansion analysis.
-Overall, 909 individuals with suspected IPNs and pathogenic or likely-pathogenic variations were detected.
-For individuals with early-onset disease, MFN2 was found to be the most frequent finding.
+Overall, 909 suspected IPNs and pathogenic or likely-pathogenic variations were detected.
+For individuals with early-onset disease, MFN2 was the most frequent finding.
 GJB1 and MPZ were most frequently identified as the cause of middle- and late-onset disease and GJB1 and MFN2 were most common in demyelinating and axonal subtypes.
 Overall, the most commonly identified genes linked to IPNs were MFN2, GJB1, MPZ and MME.
 CNVs in MPZ and FJB1 genes and RFC1 repeat expansions were also detected.
 The authors concluded that completing a comprehensive genetic evaluation for individuals with suspected IPNs revealed genetic origins in this case series.
 They recommend further study focused on clinical features and their relationship to genetic variations to continue to aid in development of best practices for assessment of affected individuals in order to obtain early diagnosis.